 - Investment by non-financial corporations was expanding at a faster rate than other sectors, suggesting that it was being directed to the tradable goods sector.
-This process was interrupted in march due to the COVID-19 outbreak, but should be reinitiated when activity comes back to normal.
-In Q1 2020, GFCF fell 0.3% yoy. - ▶ GFCF remains below the level seen before the crisis, but, until end-2019, the recovery was more impressive in machinery and innovation.
-In volume, the former is 15% above the 2007 level and the later 43% above.
-From GFCF in machinery, circa 44% goes to industry and 5% to construction (36% and 9% in 2007).
-This process should be interrupted in 2020.
+This process slowed in march due to the COVID-19 outbreak and should be interrupted in the following quarters as companies' confidence declines.
+In Q1 2020, GFCF fell 0.3% yoy. - GFCF remains below the level seen before the crisis, but, until Q1 2020, the recovery was more impressive in machinery and innovation.
+In volume, the former is 15% above the 2007 level and the later 39% above.
+From GFCF in machinery, circa 44% goes to the industry and 5% to construction (36% and 9% in 2007).
+This process should be interrupted until the end of 2020.